-Vault Vision’s React User Authentication Platform Ushers in a Passwordless Future
+Vault Vision’s User Authentication Platform Ushers in a Passwordless Future

 There is a sign on the wall of Thomas Edison’s laboratory which says, “There’s a way to do it better-find it”.
 We have taken that wise and inspirational motto to heart.
-Introducing Vault Vision for React applications, a new technology company that is also a concept and a goal for the future of secure user logins.
+Introducing Vault Vision user authentication for web and mobile applications, a new technology company that is a goal for the future of modern, secure and convenient user logins.

 We have a ‘Vision’ for the future where ALL passwords, private keys, and secrets are stored securely and protected in a hardware or software ‘Vault’.
 That ‘Vault Vision’ is why we started this company, and the concept of moving away from passwords to protected ‘Vaults’ that are equally secure and convenient while fitting the familiar mental model of keys and locks.
 It is our goal that we eliminate outdated password technology in favor of more secure methods of authentication.
 Our vision is lofty, and recent developments brings our goal within reach, specifically FIDO hardware tokens and Webauthn protocol support in browsers and OSes for React applications.